-What can I do to keep TikTok safe for my kids?
+What can I do to make TikTok safer for my kids?

 Most of what happens on TikTok, like most of what happens on the internet, is harmless.
 The problem is that even just one bad experience - a glimpse of extreme violence, a chat with an online predator, or identity theft - can have a very long lasting, harmful psychological effect on a child or teen who might not have the mental maturity or resilience to deal with it.
 So while these tips are designed to protect your child on TikTok, TikTok is not unique.
-Keep these tips in mind for staying safe on other social media apps as well.
+Parents need to be aware of the dangers associated with any app their child uses.

 - Block TikTok if your child is under 13.
 We recommend young children not be allowed to use TikTok.
 TikTok requires parental consent for anyone under 18 years old.
 But, be aware that bypassing the controls is relatively easy.
-Use Qustodio parental controls to block TikTok or any other app you don’t want your child to have access to.
+Use the Qustodio parental control app to block TikTok or any other app you don’t want your child to have access to.

 - Make your child’s TikTok account private.
 Once your child is on TikTok, the first thing you should do to help keep them safe is to make their account private.
 To do so, go to their profile page.
 Click on the three dots (...) icon in the top-right corner, and select Privacy and Safety.
 Then select ‘Private Account’.
 Also, use the ‘Friends’ setting to limit contact with strangers and potential predators.